 REDxYouth has established an Instagram TV Channel that reaches out to the youth network, inspiring young people to take action with "top tips" as well as crowd-led ideas around ways to take action in your community.
 Young people are highlighting their different ideas for action through storytelling and teaching - with videos ranging from practical actions you can take, all the way through to comedic skits, spoken word poetry or how to create your own humanitarian zine.
 We've also seen new and diverse ways that young people are taking action, with many of them excited about the concept of Digital Volunteering.

 Since we launched Digital Advocates, we now have over 700 followers with some great collaborators (including the Matildas!).
-For World Red Cross Day last week, the team worked closely with the SA Red Cross Youth Advisory Committee and hosted an event to share insights into our humanitarian work in 2020.
-Along with the NSW Red Cross Youth Advisory Committee, the team also created a video to thank IFRC volunteers on World Red Cross Day.
+For World Red Cross Day last week, SA Red Cross Youth Advisory Committee hosted an event to share insights into our humanitarian work in 2020.
+The NSW Red Cross Youth Advisory Committee created a video to thank IFRC volunteers on World Red Cross Day.
 Digital Advocates member Sarah Ramantanis wrote an article for KOS magazine promoting REDxYouth and the Digital Advocates movement.
 Other Digital Advocates started a YouTube channel called the Kindness Pandemic TV to keep supporting, educating and entertaining people during COVID-19.
 We also had Matildas players Karly Roestbakken, Charlotte Grant and Indiah-Page Riley create a video and social media campaign to reinforce the #StayAtHome message.

 Stay tuned for some more exciting educational content creation to come on Playing in Isolation with Daniel Teitelbaum and Social Media for Good with Tim Middlemiss, as well as an Ask Me Anything session with some of our resident epidemiologists in conjunction with Dr Lisa Natoli (Health Technical Lead).
 This week we will also be launching our Action Pack and Kindness Kit to inspire more success stories.